 How do I order a photo?
 First, you must be on a page for a specific photo, which will look like the one linked here for "Peekaboo Cub; Peekaboo Cub.
 In the upper right corner is a button that says "buy".
 Click on this button and the next page will show all the price, size, and format options available.
-Select the size and format you wish and then just follow the instructions to complete your order.
+Select the size and format you wish and then just follow the instructions to complete your order For a step by step guide to ordering prints and photos, visit this page: How to Order.
+To send a check rather than paying with credit card/paypal, visit this page: Order by Mail.

 Will I receive an email confirmation when I place my order?
 Yes, you will always receive an automated email response when you place your order.
 It may take 24 hours for the email confirmation to be sent.
 If you did not receive one, then the order process was not completed.